sneakyx/egroupwareserver/README.md

 There are 2 useable versions of this image:
 - latest: this is a basic version with just egroupware installed
-- latest-extended: (available later this day) this is an extended version of egroupware.
+- latest-extended: this is an extended version of egroupware.
 It contains also my apps (at the moment just rosine, but see below)

 # Egroupware